 The Pharmacy Directory will also tell you which of the pharmacies in our network are "preferred" network pharmacies.
-Preferred pharmacies usually have lower cost sharing for covered drugs compared to other network pharmacies.
+Preferred pharmacies may have lower cost sharing for covered drugs compared to other network pharmacies.

 If you don't have the Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at blueshieldca.com/med_pharmacy.
+You can also find this information on our Web site at blueshieldca.com/med\pharmacy.